dansiegelman/Dan-Siegelman-Portfolio/README.md

 My career began in the television industry.
 As a Lead Assistant Editor, I managed project structures, designed editing workflows, and facilitated troubleshooting.
 My success in these roles hinged on my ability to transfer technical knowledge to a broad range of stakeholders.

 As I began documenting my workflows, I discovered my passion for technical writing and decided to pursue it full-time.
-I now create documentation centered on video software and digital platforms.
+I create documentation centered on video software and AI platforms.
 Currently, I work as an AI Content Writer, evaluating chatbot responses and writing quality reports to enhance large language model training.

 On every project, I strive to be an active participant in the creation process, not simply someone who writes everything down.
 I thrive in collaborative environments with a common goal of understanding our rapidly evolving technology landscape.
 As video and AI platforms continue to develop, I am committed to documenting innovations and guiding teams to outstanding results.